 In my opinion it is time for all gardeners to create their own organic soil and start growing as much of their their own healthy food supply as possible in raised garden beds in order to divert the food shortages that were caused from these weather issues.

-There Is A Solution To The Problem
+Raised Garden Beds Are A Solution To The Problem

-Raised Garden Beds will grow food no matter how bad the soil beneath them is even if the ground is saturated with water.
+Raised Garden Beds will grow food no matter how bad the soil beneath them is even if the ground is completely saturated with water.

 The plants feeder roots growing in the beds are well above the ground in well drained nutrient rich soil and only the tap root is anchoring the plant in the bad soil.